 Imperial Epineuse: Early-season bluish-purple plum with fantastic rich flavor.
 Sweet through and through, these are a famous French variety.
 Can be eaten firm or soft.
 They may be Ike's favorite plum.

-Mirabelle de Metz: Very small and yellow.
-A traditional European variety used often in that area for plum tarts and other confections.
+Mirabelle: Very small and yellow.
+A traditional European variety used often for plum tarts and other confections.
 Around here, we just tend to pop them in our mouths and eat them like cherries!
 (The tiny pits come out very easily)

 Oullins (or Oullins Gage): Yellowish/greenish and softer-to-the-touch than you think they should be.
 One of our favorite plums; don't let the green color throw you off.
 These have a delightful and addictive sweet flavor, from skin to pit.
 The softer they get, the richer the flavor is.
 Even when you think they're too soft, they'll be awesome!
 They just about are nearly tied with 'Rosy Gage' as our favorite.